jjbailey/sentinal/README.md

 ### INI File Description

-An INI file must contain a section called `global` for the pidfile definition, and up to 16 resources sections with unique names up to 11 characters in length.
+An INI file must contain a section called `global`.
+This section must include a pidfile definition and an optional sqlite3 database definition.
+The database name can be `:memory:`, or a pathname of a disk file.

+Section names can be up to 11 characters in length (kernel max), and the characters must be alpha-numeric or underscore (valid sqlite3 table name).

     [global]
     pidfile:   sentinal process id and lock file, for manual logrotate
+    database:  name of the sqlite3 database

     [section]
     command:   command to run